-Extreme precipitation associated with fronts: In Tables 9 and 10 the values of at grid points that can be associated with a front (R_1) is presented for different regionsis presented.
+In Tables 9 and 10 the proportion of extreme precipitation events at grid points that can be associated with a front (R_1) is presented for different regions.
 For comparison with the former work by Catto and Pfahl (2013), we report values for the global evaluation, i.e. including the tropics, although the application of front detection methods in these regions remains questionable.
-In addition, we present a more detailed analysis for different parts of the midlatitudes (see tabTab.
+In addition, we present a more detailed analysis for different parts of the midlatitudes (Tab.
 10).
-We can clearly observe that a higher high proportion of extreme precipitation events can be associated with fronts when considering sea covered surface points.
-A similar correlation can be seen if high mountains are filtered out; again regions.
+We can clearly observe that a high proportion of extreme precipitation events can be associated with fronts when considering sea covered regions.
 Filtering out mountainous regions, the correlation between extreme precipitation and fronts increases compared to the full mid-latitude data-set.
 Over flat terrain, the frontal systems can develop in a quasi idealized fashion, thus warm, cold and occlusion fronts can develop quite undisturbed.
-Thus, extreme precipitation is mostly linked to the large scale features, whereas over (steep) terrain, local effects can disturb these developments the frontal development and / or generate extreme precipitation by other processes.
+Thus, extreme precipitation is mostly linked to the large scale features, whereas over (steep) terrain local effects can disturb the frontal development and / or generate extreme precipitation by other processes.
 This effect also explains why R_1 is higher for the southern midlatitudes or hemisphere compared to their northern counterparts.
 Further we can see that R_1 is higher for the midlatitudes than for the tropics for all types except stationary fronts, where we observe the opposite effect.
 This is expected as it coincides with the frontal frequency at these locations and the presence of other processes generating extreme precipitation, e.g. organised deep convection.
-While stationary fronts are more often detected near high altitude regions, above land surface, and at the ITCZ, the other types of fronts tend to occur more often over the ocean, e.g. the storm tracks in Atlantic and Pacific, respectively.
-This is in accordance with the observations from correlations shown in Tabs.
+While stationary fronts are more often detected near high altitude regions, above land surface, and at the ITCZ, the other types of fronts tend to occur more often over the ocean, e.g. the storm tracks in Atlantic and Pacific.
+This is in accordance with the correlations shown in Tabs.
 9 and 10, where we can see the same connections for R_1 .

 Figure 10 displays R_1 for each frontal type at each grid cell.
-For this plot all high altitude regions are grayed out gray shaded (light gray), while all regions where no significant connections between fronts and extreme precipitation could be found are whited outwhite shaded.
-Further we masked all regions where no extreme precipitation event was found using a dark grav overlay.
-This may occur occurs since extreme precipitation is defined using all years from 2010 to 2018 while evaluation is only performed, while correlations to fronts are only investigated for the year 2016.
-In the some storm track regions over the ocean we can see regions where more than 90% of all extreme precipitation events can be associated to a front.
-Over all-Overall extreme precipitation appears to be more often associated with cold fronts than warm fronts.
-Especially at In the northern midlatitudes we can see that extreme precipitation being events associated with warm fronts occurs occur farther north than being those associated with cold fronts.
-For occlusions this is even more clear clearer as the highest proportion of extreme precipitation being associated with occlusions is found close to 60° N. For the southern hemisphere, a similar tendency can be seen, even though the extremes local maxima in the correlation are not as clearly visible.
-As previously mentioned stationary fronts are less often to be found within the oceanic regions of the midlatitudes, which is why found over midlatitude oceanic regions and therefore unsurprisingly almost no extreme precipitation events are associated with stationary fronts there.
-Extreme In contrast, extreme precipitation events in the tropics, especially at the ITCZ, are more likely to be associated with stationary fronts.
-Similarly the eastern parts of North America and Land surface land surfaces near the north eastern pacific Pacific coast of Asia also have a relatively high percentage of extreme precipitation being events associated with stationary fronts.
+For this plot all high altitude regions are gray shaded (light gray), while all regions where no significant connections between fronts and extreme precipitation could be found are white shaded.
+Further we masked all regions where no extreme precipitation event was found using a dark gray overlay.
+This occurs since extreme precipitation is defined using all years from 2010 to 2018, while correlations to fronts are only investigated for the year 2016.
+In some storm track regions over the ocean more than 90% of all extreme precipitation events can be associated to a front.
+Overall extreme precipitation appears to be more often associated with cold fronts than warm fronts.
+In the northern midlatitudes we can see that extreme precipitation events associated with warm fronts occur farther north than those associated with cold fronts.
+For occlusions this is even clearer as the highest proportion of extreme precipitation associated with occlusions is found close to $60^{\circ}N$.
+For the southern hemisphere, a similar tendency can be seen, even though the local maxima in the correlation are not as clearly visible.
+As previously mentioned stationary fronts are less often found over midlatitude oceanic regions and therefore unsurprisingly almost no extreme precipitation events are associated with stationary fronts there.
+In contrast, extreme precipitation events in the tropics, especially at the ITCZ, are more likely to be associated with stationary fronts.
+Similarly the eastern parts of North America and land surfaces near the north eastern Pacific coast of Asia also have a relatively high percentage of extreme precipitation events associated with stationary fronts.